c-rios27/c-rios27.github.io/index.md

 > While I was not able to refactor the code, something I had thought of after submitting my Code Review, I did meet the planned course outcomes to meet this enhancement.
 > And I am very proud that I was able to meet these outcomes.

-> When reflecting on the process of modifying the artifact, I though of how much I wanted to give the scene’s design a much more vivid look in colors, while keeping the lighting and shadows as close as possible to the original 3D scene.
+> When reflecting on the process of modifying the artifact, I thought of how much I wanted to give the scene’s design a much more vivid look in colors, while keeping the lighting and shadows as close as possible to the original 3D scene.
 > By following my CS 330 Final Project as a guide, I was able to implement lighting and solidify the once transparent shapes.
 > Solidifying the shapes by using the alpha channel was new to me, just as it was playing with new light angles.
 > Challenge-wise, I faced trial and error continuously to get the lighting correct.